raclettejs/raclette-docs/docs/introduction/getting-started.md

 },
 ```

-This setup allows you to interact with the Raclette CLI using familiar `yarn` commands.
+This setup allows you to interact with the raclette CLI using familiar `yarn` commands.
 For example, you can start your development backend with:

 ```bash
 yarn dev